Resources for the

 Note on financial information:

 The accounting procedures used by Friends of Hearthstone, Inc. must conform to generally accepted accounting principles (GAAP).
-However, PLEASE NOTE: THE MUSEUM CURRENTLY USES THE CASH METHOD OF ACCOUNTING.
-This better reflects the operations of the museum and reduces the bookkeeping burden when it comes to certain operational aspects of the museum such as advanced ticket sales than does an accrual basis.
+PLEASE NOTE THAT THIS INCLUDES USING THE CASH METHOD OF ACCOUNTING.
+This approach better reflects the operations of the museum and reduces the bookkeeping burden when it comes to certain operational aspects of the museum such as advanced ticket sales than does an accrual basis.
 Please see the Accounting Policies and Procedures Manual for details.

 Under this cash basis, the Statement of Activity in the Management Report for 2025 clearly shows a net operating surplus of $17,205.73.
-However, the IRS requires that Form 990 incorporates depreciation and other expenses which are not used in cash basis accounting.
-This, despite the fact that the museum pays every expenditure in cash.
+However, the IRS requires that Form 990 incorporates depreciation and other expenses which are NOT USED in cash basis accounting.
+This, despite the fact that the museum pays EVERY CAPITAL EXPENDITURE IN CASH.

 There are two major categories of non-cash deductions that must be included on the tax return.

-2) Other expenses that must be included on Form 990 are illustrated by PART XI, LINE 9 - OTHER CHANGES IN NET ASSETS EXPLANATION RETURN ON ASSETS HELD BY COMM FDN -$37,770 on Schedule O. This is the paper loss from the Community Foundation's handling of the endowment.
-While it as nothing to do with the operating expesnes, it must be included on the return.
+Other expenses that must be included on Form 990 are illustrated by PART XI, LINE 9 - OTHER CHANGES IN NET ASSETS EXPLANATION RETURN ON ASSETS HELD BY COMM FDN -$37,770 on Schedule O. This is the paper loss from the Community Foundation's handling of the endowment.
+While it has nothing to do with the operating expenses, it must be included on the return.

 As a result, when depreciation and other deductions are included, they make it appear on the tax return that the museum had a net operating loss in 2025.
 This is not true.
 To put it simply, the museum pays cash for everything and it cannot spend money it does not have.